 Chalice Well

 Just 100 metres from the White Spring is another healing spring at the Chalice Well.
 The spring water here runs red, because of the iron, giving it the name The Red Spring.
-Historians consider it to be one of Britain’s most ancient holy wells
+Historians consider it to be one of Britain’s most ancient holy wells.

 Glastonbury Abbey

 One of the highlights of Glastonbury Abbey is its 36 acres of beautiful grounds, with ponds, orchards, and wildlife areas.
-The Abbey regularly offers a programme of activities for children, making it one of the best things to do in Glastonbury with kids.
+The Abbey regularly offers a programme of activities for children, making it a popular family attraction in Glastonbury.

 Glastonbury Town